ForEvolve/bootstrap-dark-docs/README.md

 ### CI npm repo

 To load the CI builds, uncomment the `registry=` line of the `.npmrc` file.
-Please don't commit it uncommented; worst case scenario, use the `.git/info/exclude` file to avoid doing so!
+Please don't commit it uncommented and you can always use the `.git/info/exclude` file to help you to avoid doing so!

-### Custom documentation fixes

-Please add your documentation fixes to the following file: `/site/static/docs/4.3/assets/scss/docs-dark-fixes.scss`.

 ## Tweaking the UI

-If you'd like to tweak the documentation UI a little, I've added a few fixes in the `assets/scss/docs-dark-fixes.scss` file
+If you'd like to tweak the documentation UI a little, please add your documentation fixes to the following file: `/site/static/docs/4.3/assets/scss/docs-dark-fixes.scss`.

-Then run `npm run css-docs`; this will update the `docs.css` file.

 # Bootstrap